 Here’s a quick overview:

-- Gather all your supplies and make sure your older adult is warm and covered up.
+- Gather all your supplies and ensure your older adult is warm and covered up.

 - Start from the face/head and move down the body, saving private parts for last since they’re the dirtiest.

-- For warmth and privacy, uncover only the body part that’s currently being washed.
+- Uncover only the body part that’s currently being washed for warmth and privacy.

-- Wipe one area at a time and change washcloths between sections so you’re not wiping with dirty cloths.
+- Wipe one area at a time and change washcloths between sections to avoid wiping with dirty cloths.

-If needed, waterless cleansers, bathing wipes, and no-rinse shampoos (regular or with cap) also work well.
+Waterless cleansers, bathing wipes, and no-rinse shampoos (regular or with cap) also work well if needed.

 Some people may feel that these products leave a slight residue.
-In those cases, do a final wipe with a clean, damp cloth after cleansing with the solution.
+In those cases, after cleansing with the solution, wipe the area with a clean, damp cloth.

 Plus, if your older adult enjoys their “no-water” bathing experience, they might be less resistant next time.